A 2-week circular itinerary from Cairns

 The drive down to Innisfail is quite stunning, driving past field after field of sugarcane interspersed with banana plantations.
 I often felt as if I were somewhere in Asia, rather than Australia.

-So I dug out a week-old protein bar I found hidden in the bottom of my bag and drove 4 kilometres out of town to The Boulders, a fresh water lake good for swimming.
+So instead I dug out a week-old protein bar I found hidden in the bottom of my bag and drove 4 kilometres out of town to The Boulders, a fresh water lake good for swimming.

 Yungaburra (2 nights)